lostvar/repo/README.md

 # repo
-Personal collection of iOS tweaks
+A personal Cydia repository hosting a collection of iOS tweaks.